Sustainable Waste Management

 A compost bin full of food scraps, flowers, and yard waste sits in a yard.

-The City’s Bio-energy Recovery Project involves turning wastewater into renewable compressed natural gas that can fuel up to 70 buses per year.
+The City’s Bioenergy Recovery Project involves turning wastewater into renewable compressed natural gas that can fuel up to 70 buses per year.
 In other words, what you flush down the toilet can power our buses!
 The City’s Bus Rapid Transit buses will make use of this wastewater-turned-fuel.
 This renewable fuel will significantly decrease the greenhouse gas emissions that would otherwise be a result of gas-powered buses.
 Raleigh will be one of the first cities to fuel its buses this way.
-Learn more about the Bio-energy Recovery Project.
+Learn more about the Bioenergy Recovery Project.

-Community Outreach about Sustainable Waste Practices
+Educating the Community Sustainable Waste Practices

 The City’s Solid Waste Services department educates and engages with the community by offering tours of key facilities, including the Wilders Grove facility, Sonoco (the City's recycling processor), and the Yard Waste Center.
 The primary focus of these tours is to empower citizens with knowledge about proper recycling and yard waste preparation.
 Staff members lead informative sessions, sharing insights into the journey of recyclable materials and yard waste from curbside pickup to the processing facilities.
 These tours play a crucial role in promoting awareness and understanding of sustainability, recycling practices, and the importance of being responsible stewards of the city.